victorliun/emacs-config-and-plugins/README.md

 emacs-config-and-plugins
 ========================

-This repository managers  my emacs configures and plugins
+This repository manages  my emacs configures and plugins